How to Get Cast in a Hallmark Movie

 Hallmark Channel’s original movies satisfy the public’s love of romance—especially during the holiday season.
 The network is known for its feel-good storyline formula that’s been proven effective time and time again.
 Hallmark also provides actors with plenty of casting opportunities.

-In this guide, you’ll learn everything you need to know about the Hallmark casting process, including what goes into creating that unmistakable chemistry between leads and how actors can use auditions as an opportunity to develop a relationship with the network.
+In this guide, you will learn everything you need to know about the Hallmark casting process, including what goes into creating that unmistakable chemistry between leads and how actors can use auditions as an opportunity to develop a relationship with the network.

 JUMP TO